New Faculty Seed Grant: Request for Proposals

 • Brief description (one page limit) of the proposed work

-The Office of Research Advancement and Partnerships is responsible for overseeing the review process in collaboration with Faculty Senate’s Research and Arts Committee.
+The Office of Research is responsible for overseeing the review process in collaboration with Faculty Senate’s Research and Arts Committee.
 Proposals undergo preliminary review by the program coordinators.
 Incomplete proposals will be returned to the PI without further consideration.
 Completed proposals are assigned to the appropriate review panel for evaluation.
 Proposals then undergo a three-step review process which includes each review panel making preliminary funding recommendations to the Research and Arts Committee who then reviews and gives their funding recommendations to the Vice President for Research who determines the final awards.

 Each proposal is assigned to one of the following emphasis areas based on both the emphasis area indicated in the proposal and the review panel which best reflects the proposed work, and not the particular discipline or college: Agriculture Sciences, Arts/Fine Arts, Business, Education, Engineering, Environment, Health/Life Sciences, Humanities, Math/Computer Sciences, Physical Sciences, Social Sciences or Multidisciplinary (defined as two or more equal emphasis areas).
 Depending upon the number of applicants, similar emphasis areas may be combined to provide an equal distribution of applicants across review panels.
 Every effort will be made to ensure that each proposal is placed in an appropriate panel.
 Reviewers are comprised of a diverse group that may not be experts in your discipline.

-As such, using clear non-discipline specific language is essential to ensuring your proposal is competitive.
+Using clear non-discipline specific language is essential to ensuring your proposal is competitive.

 The review panels’ recommendations are based on originality, creativity, scholarly and/or research significance of the proposed activities; its feasibility; availability of adequate facilities; appropriateness of the proposed project to the competition’s purpose; appropriateness of the budget; and a theme of future funding strategy throughout the proposal.
 Overall, reviewers are seeking proposals that have been judged to represent the beginning of a sound, significant, and long-term project, and have solid potential for generating external funding or portfolio development.

 Resubmitted proposals are considered equally competitive as first submissions.
 They should address the previous year’s reviewers’ comments and revisions should be noted in the proposal narrative.
-For PIs that have been at WSU for more than one year, reviewers will evaluate to what extent their proposals demonstrate that they have been planning, scholarly or artistic program since their hire date.

-Awards will be announced by May 1, 2024.
+Awards will be announced by May 1.
 Reviewers’ comments for both awarded and denied proposals will be sent to applicants along with the notifications.

 • If an award is less than the requested amount, a revised budget and scope of work is required before funds are released.